 3. I hate that I have to think about you when my first concern is keeping the lights on

 Sole traders or small business owners are primarily concerned with making enough money to pay their bills and suppliers.
 Their second concern is taking a salary that covers their living costs.
-It’s a successful small business owner who then is able to cover the third priority of superannuation and this means many people who work for themselves aren’t actively planning for retirement.
+IIt’s a successful small business owner who can then also contribute to their superannuation, which means many people who work for themselves aren’t actively planning for retirement.

 4. I hate that it’s up to me to consolidate your accounts

-Many of us will have multiple accounts, particularly if you’ve worked in several part-time jobs while studying.
+You may have multiple accounts, particularly if you’ve worked in several part-time jobs while studying.
 Those multiple accounts mean fees steadily reduce your balance but it’s up to you to consolidate them.
-Many of us lose money because consolidating our accounts is less appealing than watching Netflix and we procrastinate actually doing something about it.
+Many of us lose money because we put off sorting out our super until another time.

 5. I hate that I can’t actually meet you until I’m 60

-Superannuation is one of your biggest assets that you can’t do anything with until you turn 60.
-You can only get early access to your superannuation in extreme circumstances but you might have a better use for it now, such as using those funds to pay for your first home and growing an asset, like this young couple did.
+Superannuation is one of your biggest assets but you can’t do anything with it until you retire.
+You can access your super before this in extreme circumstances.
+However, you might have a better use for that money now, such as using it to buy your first home, like this young couple did.

 6. I hate that you don’t well work for me if I rely on commissions